openid/OpenYOLO-Spec/android/bbq.md

 #### Accepting BBQ responses

-In order to receive a BBQ query response, the requester must dynamically register a broadcast receiver for an action of form `DATA_TYPE:REQUEST_ID`, where `DATA_TYPE` is the data type that is being queried, and `REQUEST_ID` is the zero-padded, upper-case hexadecimal form of
+In order to receive a BBQ query response, the requester MUST dynamically register a broadcast receiver for an action of form `DATA_TYPE:REQUEST_ID`, where `DATA_TYPE` is the data type that is being queried, and `REQUEST_ID` is the zero-padded, upper-case hexadecimal form of